 In our vast experience supporting senior leaders across industries, we observe leaders who are highly effective today need to wear many hats – they need to be agile leaders.
 One of the many ways to fight ambiguity is through agility.

-For instance, an agile leader can be transformational by being an autocratic leader in times of crisis, a consultative and open leader when the solution is unclear, allowing space for more bottom-up leadership from experts on the ground.
+For instance, an agile leader can be transformational by being an autocratic leader in times of crisis, and a consultative and open leader when the solution is unclear, allowing space for more bottom-up leadership from experts on the ground.
 Agile leaders are always in touch with sentiments because they know that people are the most crucial resource.
 As a result, agile leaders are dynamic, nimble, and pragmatic.

 Our proposition is for you to thrive as a leader in the future of work; it means you will not depend on only one style but a range of styles.
 In a world where work is constantly changing, leaders need to be flexible.
 We recognize that a person cannot be everything all at once, so understanding your natural style first will help you begin to stretch and flex and become effective in a broader range of contexts.